Laura Ward

 Nutrient Analysis

-Based on its ingredients alone, Hill’s Prescription Diet Gastrointestinal Biome Dry Cat Food looks like an above-average dry product.
+Based on its ingredients alone, Hill’s Prescription Diet Gastrointestinal Biome Stress Cat Food looks like an above-average dry product.

 This means the Hill’s Prescription Diet dry product line contains near-average protein, carbs and fat when compared to typical dry cat food.